diogomaia00/restcalc/README.md

 ## API Usage

-Once the services are running, the REST API will be available at `http://localhost:8080`.
+Once the services are running:

+- REST API will be available at `http://localhost:8080` (check the available endpoints below).

+- UI interaction is available through Swagger at `http://localhost:8080/swagger-ui/index.html`

+- Kafka monitoring is available at `http://localhost:8081`

 ### Available Endpoints